syhw/snippyhollow.github.com/source/_posts/2013-03-08-from-hacks-to-bayesian-probability.markdown

 categories: [Bayesian, logic, hacks]
 ---

-In which we look at two pragmatic hacks that lead to the Bayesian theory of probabilities, when pushed further and added as constraints.
+In which we look at two pragmatic hacks that lead to the Bayesian approach of probabilities, when pushed further and added as constraints.

 ## Coinflips